acoustic-content-samples/sample-sites-pzn/README.md

 The login page is a [custom component](https://developer.ibm.com/customer-engagement/docs/wch/developing-your-own-website/customizing-sample-site/adding-custom-components/) using angular [reactive forms](https://angular.io/guide/reactive-forms).
 Both the login page and the header make calls to the observable authentication service, which stores the user status and data in `localStorage`.
 Abstracting to a shared service lets various page components share the user information.
 This service could be easily extended to make real authentication calls.

 Read more in `/sample-sites-pzn/src/app/layouts/login/loginLayout.ts` and `/sample-sites-pzn/src/app/common/authService/auth.service.ts`

+This package is based on the Oslo Single Page Application (SPA) sample site, so the same [programming model](https://github.com/ibm-wch/wch-site-application#documentation) applies.

+## SPA customization

+You can edit this sample code to make it your own.

+### Local development server

+In order to run a local development server, you will need to set the tenant information by changing the values in `src/app/Constants.ts`.
+This information can be retrieved from the WCH user menu under "Hub information".

+Run `npm start` for a development server, and navigate to [http://localhost:4200/](http://localhost:4200/).
+The app will automatically reload if you change any of the source files.

+### Build and deploy

+1. Build the project with `npm run build`.
+Use the `-prod`flag for a production build
+2. When changes to your site are ready, run `npm run deploy` to push them to your tenant